-Fostering entrepreneurship is a way to expand ownership in local businesses and increase econcomic resilience.
+Fostering entrepreneurship is a way to expand ownership in local businesses and increase economic resilience.
 In British Columbia, the RADIUS Ventures program at Simon Fraser University launched the First Peoples Enterprise Accelerator Program to support entrepreneurship in Indigenous communities.
-Funded in part by Canada’s national bank, it creates opportunities for community investment, local relationships and connections, while also helping local ventures to grow and thrive.
+Funded in part by Canada’s national bank, the program creates opportunities for community investment, local relationships and connections, while also helping local ventures to grow and thrive.
 Local investment models include employee ownership, local financing (often via local credit unions) and locally focused investment funds.
 Less formal ways to invest include new forms of crowdfunding, such as the interest free loans created by Community Sourced Capital.

 The amplifying power of ‘recirculation.’

 One of the simplest ways to invest locally is through local purchasing.
-On average, every dollar spent with a local business in British Columbia recirculates locally about 2.5 times before leaving our communities, compared to a dollar spent with a multinational company.
+On average, every dollar spent with a local business in British Columbia recirculates locally about 2.5 times before leaving our communities, as compared to a dollar spent with a multinational company.
 These statistics are consistent in the US and the UK.
 Local purchasing strengthens local businesses, creating local jobs and supporting local wages.
 And local businesses give up to five times more to local organizations than multinational firms, meaning that local charities benefit from a healthy local business community as well.